• Skip to main content

 What Is an Inverter Generator?

-An inverter generator is a piece of equipment that helps make clean, stable, and useable power for your home.
-Compared to a traditional generator that creates AC power with variable spikes in voltage, an inverter creates a safe, stable power perfect for sensitive electronic devices.
-The inverter generator is usually preferred for sensitive devices, like laptops and smartphones.
+An inverter generator is a piece of equipment that helps make clean, stable, and usable power for your home.
+Compared to a traditional generator that creates AC power with variable spikes in voltage, an inverter produces a safe, stable power perfect for sensitive electronic devices.
+The inverter generator is usually preferred for sensitive devices like laptops and smartphones.
 This type of generator is relatively energy-efficient and reliable but can come with a hefty price tag.

 How Do Inverter Generators Work?